aaronwaslost/A12-A13-All-Ramdisks-Usbliter8/README.md

 The archives are password protected.

+ZIP Password is: IHATEGREEDYDEVSWHOOVERCHARGEFORSHIT

-To obtain the current ZIP password, join the Discord server:
+join the Discord server:

 https://discord.gg/B72tDepuua

-The password is only provided through the Discord server to reduce automated scraping, bulk downloads, and unauthorized mirrors.

 ## Credits